The Jarfactory - IIP Belgium

 At IIP, we do not shy away from fully automating a process and developing a machine ourselves.
 Thanks to our own engineering department, we have already realised many automations within our company.

-Examples are a fully automatic foil printing machine, where simultaneously a metallic line around the lid and a logo on the lid can be printed at a high speed, equipped with camera surveillance for optimum quality.
+Examples are a fully automatic foil printing machine, where simultaneously a metallic line around the cover and a logo on the cover can be printed at a high speed, equipped with camera surveillance for optimum quality.
 In addition, there are assembly lines for combining various plastic parts that can then be accurately and ultrasonically welded together.

 When the products are ready, they are packed in sturdy cardboard boxes (double corrugated cardboard) and provided with a protective plastic bag.
 For extra protection against damage, we provide clear, hard plastic transport trays made of high-quality SMMA or SAN acrylic (see image), a durable material that can be used several times.